Bulk Fermentation

 | Result | Dense, tight crumb | Open, even crumb | Flat loaf, gummy crumb |

 Over-fermented dough has exhausted its food supply.
 The gluten has degraded, so the dough cannot hold gas.
-There is no fix — you need to start over or accept a denser loaf.
+There's no fix.
+You can still bake it, but expect a denser, flatter loaf.

 Stretch and fold during bulk